robert-westenberger/knowledgebase/mathematics/discrete-mathematics/functions.md

 $$f(a) = b$$

-"$f$ is surjective" means that evry point in the codomain column has at least one arrow into it.
+"$f$ is surjective" means that every point in the codomain column has at least one arrow into it.
 If $A$ is a finite set, we let $|A|$ be the number of elements in $A$.
 If $f : A \rarr B$ is surjective, then $|A| \geq|B|$.
 ### Injective
 If every element of $B$ is mapped to at most once.
 Also known as **one-to-one**.
 This is a property of the domain of a function.